qwshen/spark-flight-connector/README.md

-The spark-flight-connector is an Apache-Spark DataSource API (v2) that reads/writes data from/to Arrow-Flight end-points, such as Dremio Flight Server.
-With proper partitioning, it supports fast load of large datasets by paralleling the read; for write, it supports all insert/merge/update/delete DML operations.
-With arrow-flight, it enables high speed data transfer compared to ODBC/JDBC connections by utilizing the Apache Arrow format to avoid serializing and deserializing data.
+**spark-flight-connector** is an Apache Spark DataSource API that reads/writes data from/to arrow-flight endpoints, such as Dremio Flight Server.
+With proper partitioning, it supports fast loading of large datasets by parallelizing reads.
+It also supports all insert/merge/update/delete DML operations for writes.
+With arrow-flight, it enables high speed data transfers compared to ODBC/JDBC connections by utilizing the Apache Arrow format to avoid serializing and deserializing data.

-To build the project:
+To build the project, run:
 ```shell
   mvn clean install -DskipTests
 ```

 The connector requires Spark 3.2.0+ due to the support of Interval types.
 For a quick start, please jump to this [tutorial](docs/tutorial.md).

-In order to connect to an arrow-flight end-point, the following properties are mandatory:
+In order to connect to an arrow-flight endpoint, the following properties are mandatory:

-- host: the full host-name or ip of an arrow-flight server;
+- `host`: the full host-name or ip of an arrow-flight server;
-- port: the port number;
+- `port`: the port number;
-- user: the user account for connecting to and reading/writing data from/to the arrow-flight end-point;
+- `user`: the user account for connecting to and reading/writing data from/to the arrow-flight endpoint;
-- password: the password of the user account;
+- `password`: the password of the user account;
-- table: the name of a table from/to which the connector reads/writes data.
+- `table`: the name of a table from/to which the connector reads/writes data.
 The table can be a physical data table, or any view.
 It can also be a select sql-statement or tables-joining statement.
 For example:
-  - select-statement
+  - Select statement:
     ```roomsql
      select id, name, address from customers where city = 'TORONTO'
     ```
-  - tables-joining statement
+  - Join tables statement:
     ```roomsql
      orders o inner join customers c on o.customer_id = c.id
     ```

 The following properties are optional:

-- tls.enabled: whether the arrow-flight end-point is tls-enabled for secure communication;
+- `tls.enabled`: whether the arrow-flight end-point is tls-enabled for secure communication;
-- tls.verifyServer - whether to verify the certificate from the arrow-flight end-point; Default: true if tls.enabled = true.
+- `tls.verifyServer` - whether to verify the certificate from the arrow-flight end-point; Default: true if tls.enabled = true.
-- tls.truststore.jksFile: the trust-store file in jks format;
+- `tls.truststore.jksFile`: the trust-store file in jks format;
-- tls.truststore.pass: the pass code of the trust-store;
+- `tls.truststore.pass`: the pass code of the trust-store;
-- column.quote: the character to quote the name of fields if any special character is used, such as the following sql statement:
+- `column.quote`: the character to quote the name of fields if any special character is used, such as the following sql statement:
 ```roomsql
   select id, "departure-time", "arrival-time" from flights where "flight-no" = 'ABC-21';
 ```

-The connector supports optimized-read with filter, required-columns and count pushing-down, and parallel read when partitioning is enalbed.
+The connector supports optimized reads with filters, required columns and count pushing-down, and parallel reads when partitioning is enalbed.

 ### 1. Load data
 ```scala